Affiliate links on Android Authority may earn us a commission. Learn more.

 The Apple Watch Ultra falls somewhere between rugged smartwatch and entry-level multisport device, and for many, will either be too little or too much.

 That said, iOS users who weren’t planning to capitalize on the Ultra’s niche features anyway can still save a few hundred dollars by taking the more traditional smartwatch route.
 The Apple Watch Series 8 ($399) is a very powerful smartwatch with both a temperature sensor and Crash Detection.
-For non-iPhone users, the Galaxy Watch 5 Pro ($449.99 at Amazon) is the best Wear OS smartwatch with a premium build as well as some introductory navigation features.
-Neither of these alternatives offers the same level of durability as the Ultra, but are good options for those strictly looking for a solid smartwatch with a relatively robust health and activity tracking suite.
+For non-iPhone users, the Galaxy Watch 5 Pro ($374 at Amazon) is the best Wear OS smartwatch with a premium build as well as some introductory navigation features.
+Neither of these alternatives offers the same level of durability as the Ultra.
+However, they are good options for those strictly looking for a solid smartwatch with a relatively robust health and activity tracking suite.

 Apple Watch Ultra: The verdict